Skip to content

 Reputational damage

 When organizations suffer from eavesdropping attacks, it can lead to negative publicity and reputational damage.
-Customers, partners, and stakeholders may lose trust in the organization’s ability to protect sensitive information, leading to a loss of business opportunities and a damaged brand image.
+Clients, partners, and stakeholders may lose trust in the organization’s ability to protect sensitive information, leading to a loss of business opportunities and a damaged brand image.

 Regulatory and legal consequences